So you’re 39 weeks pregnant and you’ve heard that walking can help induce labor?

 Again, there are no actual studies to prove or refute this claim.

-If this is something you want to try, just make sure that you go to a clinic that can treat pregnant women.
+If this is something you want to try, (and your doctor says it is okay for you to try) just make sure that you go to a clinic that has experience treating pregnant women.

 The last thing I see recommended to induce labor is spicy food.